Dear Seniors,

 Sir,

-Conciliation Officer has filed a Report of Conciliation based on our stand that this Union had no locus standi to raise the issue as it was a bi-partite agreement.
+This is in continuation of my earlier messages in this thread.
+The Conciliation Officer has filed a Report of Conciliation based on our stand that this Union had no locus standi to raise the issue as it was a bi-partite agreement.
+However, the Union had gone to the High Court, and the Court has directed Labour Authorities to look into it.
+Now, the Central Labour Authorities have accepted the Union's grievance.

-Now I seek advise on the following:
+Now, I seek advice on the following:

 From India, Calcutta

-You may face industrial unrest and union strike on such violations.
-Management may be forced to regularize the contract workers
+I think you should consult an advocate soon for recourse in this matter.
+You may face industrial unrest and a union strike for such violations.
+Management may be forced to regularize the contract workers.

 From India, Hyderabad